daniel5151/gdbstub/README.md

 Due to `gdbstub`'s heavy use of Rust's type system in enforcing GDB protocol invariants at compile time, it's often been the case that implementing new GDB protocol features has required making some breaking API changes.
 While these changes are typically quite minor, they are nonetheless semver-breaking, and may require a code-change when moving between versions.
 Any particularly involved changes will typically be documented in a dedicated [transition guide](docs/transition_guide.md) document.

 That being said, `gdbstub` has already been integrated into [many real-world projects](#real-world-examples) since its initial `0.1` release, and empirical evidence suggests that it seems to be doing its job quite well!
-Thusfar, there haven't been any reported issues related to core GDB debugging functionality, with most issues being caused by faulty `Target` and/or `Arch` implementations.
+Thusfar, most reported issues have been caused by improperly implemented `Target` and/or `Arch` implementations, while the core `gdbstub` library itself has proven to be reasonably bug-free.

 See the [Future Plans + Roadmap to `1.0.0`](#future-plans--roadmap-to-100) for more information on what features `gdbstub` still needs to implement before committing to API stability with version `1.0.0`.